kokosing/trino-rest/trino-rest-github/README.md

 trino-rest-github
 =================

-This is a Trino connector to access the Github API using SQL.
+This is a Trino connector to access the GitHub API using SQL.

 Because most endpoints have some parameters that are required, there are two ways of getting data:
 * reading from functions - required parameters are passed explicitly as function arguments, including page number;